 Also of interest is that Centerville has more people living here who work in computers and math than 95% of the places in the US.

 Centerville is a somewhat ethnically-diverse city.
 The people who call Centerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centerville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Centerville include Irish, English, Italian, and French .
+Important ancestries of people in Centerville include German, Irish, English, Italian, and Polish.

 The most common language spoken in Centerville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Langs. of India.